awsdocs/amazon-rds-user-guide/doc_source/USER_ReplicateBackups.md

 DB snapshot copy charges apply to the data transfer\.
 After the DB snapshot is copied, standard charges apply to storage in the destination Region\.
 For more details, see [RDS Pricing](https://aws.amazon.com/rds/oracle/pricing/)\.

-Backup replication is available for RDS DB instances running the Oracle database engine\.
+Backup replication is available for RDS DB instances running the following database engines:
++ Oracle version 12\.1\.0\.2\.v10 and higher

 Backup replication isn't supported for encrypted DB instances\.

 ## Enabling cross\-Region automated backups<a name="AutomatedBackups.Replicating.Enable"></a>